finmavis/finmavis.dev/src/blog-post/server-side-rendering-react-with-razzle/index.md

 ![CSS after PurgeCSS](/images/network-tab-after-purgecss.png)

-Now, pay attention again on our `vendors` css file.
+Now, pay attention again to our `vendors` CSS file.
 It only **3.9kb**!
-Holy molly cow, it reduce **97%** the size from original size.
+Holy molly cow, it reduces **97%** the size from original size.
 Wowww that's amazing!
-Now our css bundle is not bloated with unused code, also we help our user to download as small as possible file which will saving their data plan (less download, less data plan being used) when they visit out site (even tho they didn't know that).
+Now our CSS bundle is not bloated with unused code, also we help our user to download as small as possible file which will save their data plan (less download, less data plan being used) when they visit our website (even tho they didn't know that).

 ## Compression

-Here come the last part, why should we compress all our assets?
-Here's why, quoted from [web.dev](https://web.dev/reduce-network-payloads-using-text-compression/):
+Here comes the last part, why should we compress all our assets?
+Here's why quoted from [web.dev](https://web.dev/reduce-network-payloads-using-text-compression/):

 > Compressing files can significantly improve the performance of a webpage.

 Why?
 Because with compression, all of our assets file size will be much smaller!
-Remember that we have to send to user as small as possible.
+Remember that we have to send it to user as small as possible.

 Before adding compression to our project.
 Let's check how our project size overall.

 ![Assets before compression](/images/before-compression.png)

 We're going to use **razzle-plugin-compression** to add compression.
-It provide static compression for `gzip` and `brotli`.
-Also we need `compression` and `express-static-gzip` to serve gzip and brotli on our server.
+It provides static compression for `gzip` and `brotli`.
+Also, we need `compression` and `express-static-gzip` to serve gzip and brotli on our server.

 ```bash
 # If you're using yarn